rrhernandez/commento-docker-ssl/README.md

 ## Run and Test Your Site

-From the `commento-docker-ssl` directory start the commento server by running all services defined in the docker-compose.yml file:
+From the `commento-docker-ssl` directory start the Commento server by running all services defined in the docker-compose.yml file:
 ```
 docker-compose up
 ```